kevinbencs/url_shorter/Readme.md

 ### Servers

-Redirections take place in the redirection server.
-APi server, pages server.
+All three servers are structured in the same way.
+The servers are created in the `index.ts`.
+The routes are in the `routes/routes.ts`.
+Api calls are checked in the `schema/schema.ts` with `zod`.
+Authorization checks are visible in `middleware` directory with limit checks.
+The requests are served in `controllers/controllers.ts`.

 ### Frontend

 React dashboard and some simple pages (home, signin signup, search, 404).

-Style: tailwindCSS.
+The style of pages were creates using tailwindCSS.

-Dashboard pages:  new password, dashboard
+Pages of dashboard: new password, dashboard.

-Sidebar, header

-Dashboard: link, viewer, chart.js graph (date, viewer), time, once
+The dashboard contains links, viewers, chart.js graphs (date, viewer), times (minute), onces (can be used once).

 ### Prisma schemas